Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 This product is increasingly popular among middle and high school boys, but the question is, should they even use it?

-We spent the last few weeks investigating medical journals and articles to see what the science says about this hotly-debated topic.
+I spent the last few weeks making my own research and investigating medical journals and articles to see what the science says about this hotly-debated topic.

 Here’s what you should know about the safety of creatine supplementation in teens.